ubernostrum/django-registration/docs/faq.rst

     ``RegistrationProfile`` model, click the checkbox for the user(s) you'd like to activate, then select the "Activate users" action.

-    In the HMAC-based workflow, simply toggle the ``is_active`` field of the user in the admin.
+    In the HMAC-based workflow, toggle the ``is_active`` field of the user in the admin.

 **How do I allow Unicode in usernames?**